 Students in the LSM programme benefit from small class size and thus more individual attention from the teacher.
 They also learn through specially designed activities to build their confidence in Mathematics.

-We embarked on the ICAN project with guidance from MOE in 2017.
-This project aims to raise the confidence and achievement of students who are underperforming in Mathematics.
+We embarked on ICAN with guidance from MOE in 2017.
+This project aims to raise the confidence and achievement of students who are not performing well in Mathematics.

 Math Olympiad Programme

-To allow students who are mathematically inclined to have opportunities to extend their learning in the classroom, we seek to expose them to more challenging tasks to stretch their thinking and deepen their understanding.
+The programme allows students who are mathematically inclined to have opportunities to extend their learning in the classroom, we seek to expose them to more challenging tasks to stretch their thinking and deepen their understanding.
 The Mathematics Olympiad programme is offered to students from Primary 3 to Primary 6 to develop their creative thinking and problem solving abilities in Mathematics.
-Outstanding students in the programme are selected to participate in the various Mathematics Olympiad competitions held annually.
+Students in the programme have opportunities to participate in the various Mathematics Olympiad competitions held annually.

 Financial Literacy Programme